 In the end, it doesn’t matter how many pounds away I am from my college or high school weight.
 I have no one to impress on Facebook; just a family that loves me and wants me around for a long time.
 I know that I will continue to take care of myself no matter what my body size is–and that’s a beautiful place to be.

+I hope I’ll be back here in six more months to share more victories and mindset shifts!
 You can also find Evgeniia here on Instagram with helpful tips and encouragement for the homeschool mama, or here at her Nourished Motherhood coaching program.